Clinical Externship

 Interns receive three weeks of paid time off, access to employer-sponsored group medical and dental insurance, short-term disability insurance, long-term disability insurance, life insurance, 401K with company match, and paid holidays.

 Admission to our training program is competitive.
 To apply for a training placement, please submit your application via APPIC’s AAPI portal.
 The clinic’s selection policies are modeled on the APPIC selection guidelines.
-If you have questions about how to apply, please contact the Training Director BJ Suarez at employment@lorenzclinic.com.
-The training brochure is available here.
+If you have questions about how to apply, please contact Dr. BJ Suarez, Training Director, at employment@lorenzclinic.com.

 Note: All offers are contingent upon successful completion of reference checks, I9, and background checks including Minnesota Statute 148.01 “Minnesota Sexual Exploitation Act.”
 This statute requires Lorenz Clinic contact employers from at least the last five years to determine whether any sexual exploitation of clients has occurred.
 Applicants who do not successfully pass these background checks will be dismissed from the placement.